DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 2. Deal this much damage as the type of the last Mana Accumulated (the *Primary Damage Type*);
 3. Deal half as much damage (rounded down) as the type of the penultimate Mana Accumulated (the *Secondary Damage Type*).
-4. If the Secondary Damage Type coincides with the Primary Damage Type, then deal double primary damage (instead of 1.5 times), gain four [*Stress*](#stress), and apply the associated elemental [Hazard](#Hazards) to your current tile.
+4. If the Secondary Damage Type coincides with the Primary Damage Type, additionally apply the associated elemental [Hazard](#Hazards) to your current tile.
 5. If the Spell was a Misfire, halve the total damage.

 Process [enemy defensive actions](#enemy-actions) before applying damage.